Crack the terminology and make kitchen planning simple

 Computer software used to create precision drawing or technical illustrations.
-B&Q uses Spaces, a specialist kitchen design tool created specifically for B&Q.
+We use a specialist kitchen design tool created specifically for us.

 Kitchen working triangle

-The distance between your sink, fridge and cooker, ensuring this flows correctly is vital to a well designed kitchen.
+The distance between your sink, fridge and cooker, ensuring this flows correctly is key to a well-designed kitchen.
 There are a number of working triangles dependant on the shape of your kitchen and your individual needs.

 Sinks and taps